BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-10-03-enhancing-production-monitoring-with-newrelic.md

 * Early Problem Detection: Our goal was to identify issues as early as possible.
 * Quick Data for Support Teams: We aimed to swiftly provide support with relevant metrics, such as the number of users impacted and the duration of incidents.
 * Developer Adoption: The selected tool had to be user-friendly, offering easy graph creation, visually appealing layouts, straightforward querying, and an ergonomic interface.
-* Automated Alerts: We needed a system that could automatically alert us to potential issues.
+* Automated Alerts: We needed a system that could automatically alert us of potential issues.
 * Configuration Portability: Regularly exporting our dashboards and alerts configuration was key, ensuring we could redeploy the setup if needed.

 Bedrock chose New Relic.
 It’s important to note that this is not the only monitoring tool available, and we’re not claiming that others can’t meet our needs (we didn’t explore them deeply enough to say).
 What we do know is that New Relic has been widely adopted across our tech teams and has proven to be an effective solution to reach our requirements.